zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Burstable instances/Basic concepts.md

     Taking ecs.t5-lc2m1.nano as an example, the maximum CPU credit balance is 144.
 When the CPU credit balance reaches 144, accrual pauses.
 When the balance is lower than 144, accrual restarts.

-    The initial credits are not included in the credit balance.

 ## How stopping an instance impacts CPU credits {#section_xt5_fx5_ydb .section}